 Children are surprisingly active and restless beings.
 And no matter how closely the parents watch the child, they cannot fully protect him from all unpleasant accidents and injuries.
 Bruises, sprains, dislocations in children are very common, so parents should know what to do in such a situation and how to help them.

 Ligaments of the wrist, ankle, and knee joints most often suffer from sprains in children.
 At the time of injury, the child feels a sharp pain in the area of the affected joint, after which, after a few minutes, a rapidly growing swelling appears, and a little later, bruises may form.
 The joint itself is not deformed, and although the child complains of pain, he may well move the injured hand, clench his fingers into a fist, or step on the injured leg.
-Therefore, if after an injury, the child cannot lean or move the injured limb, it is important to get him to the doctor as soon as possible.
+Therefore, if after an injury, the child cannot lean or move the injured limb, it is important to get him to the physician as soon as possible.

 With the right treatment tactics, children recover faster than adults.
 Dr. Dang will help you choose the right drugs and rehabilitation mode.